SignalK/signalk.github.io/installation.md

 UDEV rule to specify an alias.
 See [creating UDEV rules](udev.html) for details.

 To verify that you have a working connection, you can use picocom or another terminal emulator to see if you are receiving data.
-The default baud rate for NMEA 0183 is 4800.
+The default baud rate for standard NMEA 0183 is 4800, whilst AIS and multiplexers use NMEA 0183(HS) at the "High Speed" 38400 baud rate.

 ```
 $ picocom -b 4800 /dev/ttyUSB0